 SECTION 10.32.
-The Department of Health and Human Services shall recalculate local management entity (LME) systems management allocations for fiscal year 2006-2007 to include funds for each LME to implement 24-hour, seven days a week screening, triage, and referral, and to review, monitor, and comment on all person-centered plans.
+The Department of Health and Human Services shall recalculate local management entity (LME) systems management allocations for fiscal year 2006-2007 to include funds for each LME to implement 24-hour, seven days a week screening, triage, and referral, and the review and approval of all person-centered plans.
 The Department shall allocate funds appropriated in this act for this purpose to LMEs to implement the functions described in this section.

-PORTION OF PROCEEDS FROM ALCOHOL EXCISE TAX DEPOSITED TO MENTAL HEALTH.
-DEVELOPMENTAL TRUST FUND FOR DISABILITIES, AND SUBSTANCE ABUSE SERVICES AND BRIDGE FUNDING NEEDS
+PORTION OF PROCEEDS FROM ALCOHOL EXCISE TAX DEPOSITED TO TRUST FUND FOR MENTAL HEALTH, DEVELOPMENTAL DISABILITIES, AND SUBSTANCE ABUSE SERVICES AND BRIDGE FUNDING NEEDS